tldr-pages/tldr/contributing-guides/style-guide.md

 - Commands, e.g. `ls`.
 - Standard streams: `stdout`, `stdin`, `stderr`. **Do not** use the full names (e.g. standard output).
 - Compression algorithms, e.g. `zip`, `7z`, `xz`.

-- Optionally, Mnemonics and their enclosed terms can be separated with brackets from the rest of the description (i.e. `([a]ll)`) in translations and specific pages to provide additional context or mention a word not present in the description.

 ## Descriptions